afisch710/alexfischman.dev/content/blog/2025-06-26-how-i-built-my-personal-website.md

 Someone talking about the AI boom may forget to mention Amazon (sorry that was mean), but when it comes to this tech stack I promise I didn't forget Amazon and AWS.
 If you've gotten this far, welcome to the cloud.

 I've touched on it a bit already, but I've intentionally designed out and avoided any complex backend for this website.
 There truly isn't a need and I try to default to the KISS principle as often as possible.
 KISS being keep it simple, stupid.
-If you haven't heard of that, it's a design principle coined by the US Navy in the 1960s and is nowly widely/wisely adopted in tech.
+If you haven't heard of that, it's a design principle coined by the US Navy in the 1960s and is now widely/wisely adopted in tech.
 There's no need to overcomplicate something that's not complicated.

 #### S3 + Cloudfront
 So when it comes to this website's backend, it's rather simple.
 The build-generated HTML is stored in an S3 bucket that's configured for website hosting.
 In front of that, there's a Cloudfront distribution which acts as my global CDN (content delivery network) to cache and deliver content quickly.